kwilson21/PS5Tracker/README.md

 Once you have the key in your clipboard, head over to GitHub, select Settings -> SSH and GPG keys and add a new SSH key.
 For more details, see [Generating a new SSH key and adding it to GitHub](https://askubuntu.com/questions/527551/how-to-access-a-git-repository-using-ssh).

-Once you have linked the SSH key to your GitHub account, clone the GitHub repo:
+Once you have linked the SSH key to your GitHub account, clone the GitHub repo

 ```bash
 cd